 FIGs (First-Year Interest Group) and TrIGs (Transfer Interest Group) are cohorts of about 20 students who take two to three classes together and attend a weekly seminar facilitated by a peer mentor and a College of Education advisor.
 FIGs and TrIGs are a great way to meet other students who have similar interests.

 Studying abroad can open you up to a world of experiences and opportunities that exist beyond the classroom.
 Education majors have plenty of options to take classes abroad, while engaging with new people, local cultures, and new ideas.
+NOTE: In accordance with University policy regarding COVID-19, all study abroad programs scheduled through August 2020 have been cancelled.

 Our student organizations provide a way for you to stay active and involved in the community and on campus.
 Students have opportunities to get practical experience in their field while making friends that share similar interests and passions.